Karumi/learnyougit/exercises/git_rebase/problem.md

 Rebase two branches and solve the conflict by adding a new different line:
 ```
+git checkout rebase-lesson/onto-branch # To create a local branch
 git checkout rebase-lesson/base-branch
 git rebase rebase-lesson/onto-branch
 ```